 A: Full time and extended study students are required to complete a minimum of 60 semester

 hours: 30 hours in the foundation curriculum and 30 hours in the concentration curriculum.

 9 of the 30 concentration hours are electives.
 Refer to the MSW Student Handbook for more information.

 Q: Does the MSW program offer Advanced Standing?

-A: Advanced standing is anticipated Summer 2013, and is pending approval by the Tennessee
+A: Advanced standing started in the Summer of 2013, and has received approval by the

-Board of Regents.
-Advanced Standing (3 semesters of study; 37 credit hours) is an
+Tennessee Board of Regents.
+Advanced Standing (3 semesters of study; 37 credit hours)

 GPA of 3.0 overall and 3.3 in social work courses.
 Students interested in the Advanced